Liupold/nbfc-linux/README.md

 Getting started
 ---------------

-When running nbfc for the first time, you need to give it a configuration file for your laptop model.
+When running NBFC for the first time, you need to give it a configuration file for your laptop model.

 If you are lucky, `sudo nbfc config --set auto` will find a matching one and set it.